Meth Testing Standards NZ (NZS 8510:2017): Inspector's Guide

 Following NZS 8510:2017 sampling procedures:

-- Wear appropriate PPE (gloves, at minimum)
+- Wear appropriate PPE — at minimum, gloves

 - Sample representative surfaces in each room or zone